Meg Ryan

 Biography of Mer Ryan

-Meg Ryan, a Hollywood actress formerly known for her luminous performances in films like "When Harry Met Sally", "Sleepless in Seattle", "French Kiss", and "City of Angels".
-The media proclaimed that she had crafted the image of "America’s sweetheart", a dubious accolade that Ryan brushed off like an irksome fly.
+Meg Ryan, the Hollywood actress best known for her luminous performances in films like "When Harry Met Sally", "Sleepless in Seattle", "French Kiss", and "City of Angels".
+The media dubbed her "America's sweetheart" - a label Ryan dismissed with characteristic wit.

 Meg Ryan